 The Westcliffe Center for the Performing Arts (WCPA) was incorporated in 1992 and received its not-for-profit status the following year.
 The WCPA is housed in the Historic Jones Theater and in the adjoining Studio 2 at 2nd and Main Streets in Westcliffe, Colorado.

 Our goal is to provide a Center for the Performing Arts in the picturesque Wet Mountain Valley of Colorado.
 We encourage new playwrights and provide classes and theater training each summer through the co-operation of local universities.
 WCPA provides a full summer season of plays, music, dance and classic as well as year-round first-run motion pictures.
 We produce both new plays and musicals as well as seasoned favorites: comedy, drama, melodrama and one man and woman shows.

 Meet the Board of Directors

 The following are Members of the Board and Key Staff Members of the WCPA Non-Profit Corporation.
 All members of the board have specific areas of expertise and authority.
 Election is for a staggered two- or three-year term.
 The board meets quarterly.

-Christiane K. Relph, Vice President; Fundraising Committee; former Assistant Development Director, Seattle, WA; Custer County landowner and resident.
+Christiane K. Relph, Vice President; Fundraising Committee; former Assistant Development Director, Seattle, WA; Custer County resident and landowner.

 Don Bishop, Board Member and Facilities Manager for the Jones Theater and Studio 2; retired Broker, REMAX Realty; rancher, Sliver Cliff resident, and Custer County landowner.